-Typical of 900s and 1000s sculpture from central India, this elaborate relief would have originally decorated the exterior wall of a Hindu temple dedicated to the god Shiva.
+Typical of sculpture from central India dating from the 900s and 1000s, this elaborate relief would have originally decorated the exterior wall of a Hindu temple dedicated to the god Shiva.
 The sculpture portrays Shiva, whose dual identity as destroyer and creator reflects the Hindu belief that out of destruction comes creation.
 Shiva is accompanied by his wife, Parvati [PAR-va-tee].
 The couple is surrounded by symbols that would be recognized by followers of the Hindu religion.
-They are seated on a throne made in the form of a lotus, the symbol of the universe, which in turn is supported by the bull Nandi, Shiva's vehicle.
-The structure that surrounds the couple represents the house on Mount Kailasa [Ky-lah-shah] in the Himalayas where Shiva and Parvati reside.
+They are seated on a throne made in the form of a lotus, the symbol of the universe, which in turn is supported by the bull, Nandi, Shiva's vehicle.
+The structure that surrounds the couple represents their dwelling on Mount Kailasa [Ky-lah-shah], in the Himalayas.